praveenscience/Twinkieset/docs/phases/phase7.md

-# Phase 4: Create and upload Photos
+# Phase 7: Sorting photos by drag and drop, by name, date, etc.

 ## Rails
 ### Models